UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

 ### Installation of brakes

-1. Take the two brakes and screw both brake-ends to be at approximately 5mm distance:
+1. Take the two brakes and screw both brake-ends to be at approximately 5mm distance.

     ![brake_length](brake_screw.png)